PMP classes at Dubai | Sept 2017

 Calculating Total Float or Slack:

-The total amount of time that a schedule activity may be delayed from its early start date without delaying the project finish date, or intermediary milestone.
+Total amount of time that a schedule activity may be delayed from its early start date without delaying the project finish date, or intermediary milestone.
 It is calculated using:

 Activity (ES) – Activity (LS) or activity (EF) Activity(LF) – Both will give you same results.